joshicola/gear-building-gui/README.md

 This project provides a cross-platform graphical user interface to ease the pain and complexity of the gear-building experience.
 It delivers a completely functional set of essential gear components for the user to customize.
 Although a functional prototype (see below),  extending to the following MVP would increase its utility, ease of use, and adoption:

-* Read/Write/Validate of a complete manifest.json file
+* Read/Write/Validation of a complete manifest.json file
 * Write a minimal, yet fully functional, Dockerfile
     - Manually specify dependencies
-* Write a fully functional script/package/module structure as a basis
+* Write a minimal, yet fully functional, script/package/module structure
     - Manually customize for specific application

 ![Crude Ugly Prototype](Screenshot.png "Crude and Ugly Prototype of gear-builder-gui")